 - Establish Wellness – The primary goal of the naturopathic practitioner is to establish and maintain optimum health and to promote wellness.

 So through my intense training and education as well as my own personal experiences I aim to support people from all walks of life to feel the best that they possibly can

 Andrea Burton is a qualified Naturopathic Nutritional Therapist and a registered Nutritionist.
 She is a member of the British Association of Nutrition and Lifestyle Medicine (BANT) and is registered with the Complementary and Natural Healthcare Council (CNHC).
-This means that she is monitored and regulated and you can be sure that you will receive expert and professional advice.
+This means that she is monitored, regulated and insured and you can be confident that you will receive expert and professional advice.